csquires/chandlersquires.com/content/authors/admin/_index.md

 - Visitors
 ---

 My research is centered on learning the effects of intervening in complex systems, with a particular focus on cellular biology and healthcare.
-This spans causal structure learning, active learning for causal structure discovery, and multimodal data integration.
+This spans causal structure learning, active learning for causal structure discovery, causal representation learning, and treatment effect estimation.
 I am lucky enough to be co-advised by Caroline Uhler and David Sontag.

+Slides from my talks can be found at https://github.com/csquires/chandler-squires-talks/blob/main/README.md.